elliothatch/fresh-socketio-router/README.md

 Sets the HTTP status for the response.

 ### res.set(field, value)
-Sets the responseís HTTP header field to value.
+Sets the response‚Äôs HTTP header field to value.

 ### res.header(field, value)
 Alias of res.set()